michal-h21/make4ht/README.md

      suppress user input on compilation errors.
 It also suppresses most of the \TeX\ compilation log output.
 Use the `errorstopmode` for the default behaviour.

+## The `xindy` command

+encoding

+:    text encoding of the `.idx` file.
+Default value is `utf8`.

+language

+:    index language.
+Default language is English.

+modules

+:    additional `Xindy` modules.

 ## The `tidy` extension

 options